 Sometimes watching a die-hard fan watch their team in action is as entertaining, if not more so, than the game itself.
 That’s the premise of Jermaine Johnson’s ongoing video series on how Alabama fans watch their beloved Crimson Tide.

 Johnson, a stand-up comic who goes by the moniker “Funny Maine”, documents every Bama football game from the perspective of a lifelong fan.
-With Nick Saban at the helm, and Alabama a regular fixture in the College Football Playoff, Johnson’s videos are overwhelmingly celebratory documentaries, but there are the occasional heartbreaks… like this month’s title game.
+With Nick Saban at the helm, and Alabama a regular fixture in the College Football Playoff, Johnson’s videos are overwhelmingly celebratory documentaries, but there are the occasional heartbreaks… like last season’s title game.

 Still, with Alabama currently with the college football’s topped ranked recruiting class for 2020, Johnson shouldn’t have long to mourn…